openphacts/ops-search/README.md

 To populate elastic search using the [configuration](#Configuration) in [example.yaml](conf/example.yaml), do:

     python3 src/load.py conf/example.yaml

+If you want to test the SPARQL queries without populating the elastic search indexes then add the `dryrun` flag and this will show you all the queries without executing them.

+    python src/load.py conf/example.yaml -d

 To run the server for the API, using the same configuration, do: